This page describes the provided by default search options of the Matrix42 platform and outlines their configuration.

 The Global Search is an application-specific keyword search performed among all the objects from all the selected areas.
 If none of the areas is selected, the search is conducted in all existing contexts.

-Enter the keywords, choose the necessary search areas with checkboxes and click Search:
+Enter the keywords, choose the necessary search areas with checkboxes and click Search.
+To run the Global Search enter at least 3 characters in the search field:

 The search results are displayed according to the applied conditions.
 Only those areas that have items to show are listed: